Downtown Atlanta: History

 Atlanta's first resurgence began during Reconstruction.
 In 1868, Georgia's state capital was moved to the city from Milledgeville.
 By the 1920s, a downtown business sector ringed by residential districts had emerged.

 Professional sports came to Atlanta in 1965 with the construction of Atlanta–Fulton County Stadium and the relocation of the Braves from Milwaukee.
 The National Football League awarded the city the Falcons expansion team in 1966.
 The Hawks arrived in 1968, even though Omni Coliseum, the city's basketball arena, did not open until 1972.
-Two of the teams continue to play their home games downtown at Mercedes-Benz Stadium and Philips Arena.
+Two of the teams continue to play their home games downtown at Mercedes-Benz Stadium and State Farm Arena.